ShinyKyogre/Litter-Surveillance/README.md

-# Litter Surveillance
+# Litterbug
- Drone software for detecting, mapping, and analyzing litter.
+ Drone project for mapping and analyzing litter detections.